 Most bicycle accidents occur because cars fail to yield the right-of-way to bicyclists.
 Other causes include driver inattention and speeding.
 A road hazard can sometimes cause or contribute to an accident.
 A bicycle may only have a helmet to protect them from injuries in an accident, putting them in danger of significant injuries in a traffic crash.

 Bicycle accident victims may sustain spinal cord injuries, brain damage, fractures, road rash, lacerations, and other injuries.
 Pedestrians and bicyclists in California are entitled to compensation even if they were partially at fault.
 Compensation is lowered in proportion to the victim’s fault.
 Therefore an injury victim who is 25% at fault will only receive 75% of the full compensation.

 This is referred to as “Comparative Fault.”
-Call our Contra Costa accident lawyers from Arash Law for a free consultation even if you believe the accident was your fault; we can help you understand how the law applies to your specific situation.
+Call our Contra Costa accident lawyers for a free consultation even if you believe the accident was your fault; we can help you understand how the law applies to your specific situation.

 Wrongful death is defined under California law as any death caused without legal justification.
 A wrongful death has occurred when a careless driver kills someone in a traffic collision.
 While traffic accidents are the most common cause of wrongful death in Contra Costa County, other acts of negligence can also result in wrongful death.
 When a youngster drowns in a neighbor’s unprotected swimming pool or a damaged stair railing contributes to a fatal fall, the victim’s family has the right to file a wrongful death lawsuit.